 Laptop Components: Laptops are made up of many components.
 We’ll talk about them here so you will understand what’s important to you.

-Again, I will define these in terms of an everyday laptop vs. work laptop for simplicity.
+Again, I will define these in terms of an everyday laptop vs. a work laptop for simplicity.

 Laptops contain the CPU or processor, memory, hard drive storage, battery, onboard camera, keyboard, display, and ports among other things.

 Instead of going into a deep dive about each of these components, it will be easier to illustrate what to look for in an everyday laptop and a more powerful work laptop.

 An everyday laptop will be powerful enough and capable of performing your day-to-day tasks.
 It will handle word processing, emails, Skype video calls, online banking, visiting social networking sites, surfing the web, etc.

 Work laptops are generally more robust, have a more powerful processor and probably more memory, and have better battery life.
 These might be used for video editing, running several programs at the same time, etc.